altheaHicks/Twenty-Six/README.md

 ## Description

 The game prints to the console.
 Program will request initial "bank amount" from user input and play a game of Twenty-Six.
 I used C++ to practice my proficiency in the language.
-The program demonstrates my understanding of basic OOP principles.
+The program demonstrates my understanding of basic OOP principles, particularly class implementation.

 ## Rules of Twenty-Six